 After Bound to Go, I thought I'd make a quick download album of familiar folksongs over a summer.
 It took that summer to work out the guitar part to "John Henry", and Grapevine took two and a half years to make, me and a guitar, recorded at home.
 The passing of Liam Clancy, the last surviving member of The Clancy Brothers and Tommy Makem, pushed me in an Irish direction so I worked up "The Little Beggarman," "The Foggy Dew" and "Gartan Mother's Lullaby" for the recording.
 The "brave engineer" Casey Jones has a picture out there on the web, plus the story and records of his fateful crash on April 30, 1900.
 So I rewrote that one from the facts, and learned the tune from Carl Sandburg's American Songbag.

 My daughter, Casey Calhoun, joined me in a singing duo and also fronts our band called Zozo, with Victor Sanders (lead guitar) and Gary Cleland (bass).
-Bound to Go opened up some opportunities to work in libraries and perform in schools, and the last three summers I have done a lot of busking, both with Casey in Evanston and at farmer's markets close to home.
+Bound to Go opened up some opportunities to work in libraries and perform in schools, and the last five summers I have done a lot of busking, both with Casey in Evanston and at farmer's markets close to home.
 Winter of 2009/10 I hibernated with the complete poems of Emily Dickinson, a stream of revelation and source of profound reassurance, and also the English poet Algernon Charles Swinburne, who sings.
 Summer 2010 I attended a Lakota sundance in Northern Nebraska with a friend who was attending the ritual for the 12th time.
 Sweat lodge for three nights, dancing, hauling water, teachings of the medicine man, sage, a naming ceremony, healed my bronchial tubes and gave a new sense of direction.
 Someone, somewhere, is leading a genuine revival of meaning and spirit.